The Black Adder: VHS releases

 On 5 February 1990, BBC Enterprises Ltd released all 6 episodes of The Black Adder on two single videos and on 7 September 1992 all 6 episodes of The Blackadder were re-released on 'Complete' double VHS releases.
 All 6 episodes were re-released on a single video release on 2 October 1995.

+LaserDisc release

+The Black Adder was released on a double LaserDisc set by Encore Entertainment in 1996.
+Due to the unequal length of the episodes, they were presented on the set slightly out of sequence.